algolia/autocomplete/packages/website/docs/using-react.md

 ### Creating templates

 The example above passes `<ProductItem />`, another React component, for the `item` [template](templates).
-If you're using the highlighting and snippeting utilities, there's one thing to keep in mind: you must pass them React's `createElement` function.
+When creating templates, there's one thing to keep in mind.
+If you're using the highlighting and snippeting utilities, you must pass them React's `createElement` function.
 Without doing this, the utilities default to `preact.createElement` and won't work properly.

 The highlighting and snippeting utilities are:
 - [`highlightHit`](highlighthit)